-2. The Millionaire Next Door: The Surprising Secrets of America's Wealthy by Thomas J. Stanley
+2. The Millionaire Next Door by Thomas J. Stanley

 This book looks at the seven common traits that continue to show up among people who have accumulated wealth.
 Most people picture wealthy people as living lavish lives, but a lot of truly wealthy people live right down the street, due to living below their means and investing well.

 There is a lot of data and common sense in this book that proves to have surprising results.
 It is also full of information about both the emotional baggage and the freedom that money provides.

 Regardless of your age when you begin to read this book, you will certainly be able to recognize people from your own social circles in it.
 Additionally, you will recognize a vision of yourself.

 And if you are willing to do an honest assessment of your financial habits, you will be able to recognize some areas that could use improvement.

 While some statistics in this book may be outdated (as it has been around for 15 years), the principles remain the same.
 If you are able to follow these principles and create a plan, you can be well on your way to financial success.